Should You Ever Get With Your Ex? Here's 3 Women Who Did

 How do you know if this is right for you?

-So, in what situations is it wise to follow Tasha, Brooke, and Talia’s lead and get back with an ex?
+So, in what situations is it wise to follow Tasha, Brook and Talia’s lead and get back with an ex?

-“Rushing back to an ex without careful consideration can lead to further heartache and disappointment,” says Dr. Spelman.
+“Rushing back to an ex without careful consideration can lead to further heartache and disappointment,” says Dr Becky Spelman.
 “If the relationship ended because of issues such as abuse, manipulation, or a lack of respect, getting back together may only perpetuate a toxic dynamic.”

 But, she continues: “If you’ve both genuinely addressed the issues that led to the breakup and have shown personal growth and maturity, a healthier relationship could be possible.